writememe/motherstarter/README.md

                         Default is tree structure under the 'inputs/' folder.
   -o {nornir,csv,xlsx,pyats,all}, --output-type {nornir,csv,xlsx,pyats,all}
                         Specify the output file types.
 Default is all file types.
-This arguement only takes one option.
+This argument only takes one option.

 ```